JonFD4/Connect4/README.md

  *Game logic and planning aid*
   - [How to code connect 4 in python](https://www.youtube.com/watch?v=i_4ZWjmybWs&ab_channel=ShaunHalverson)
 - [Connect four in python](https://www.askpython.com/python/examples/connect-four-game)
-   * This website was helpful and inspiration for the game.
+   * This website was helpful and an inspiration for the game.
 It helped with understanding and knowing how to set up the game board.
 -[Logic of connect 4](https://stackoverflow.com/questions/24400057/connect-4-game-logic) -[Simple python connect 4](https://codereview.stackexchange.com/questions/225840/a-simple-connect-4-game-in-python)